 This evergreen is only 6 inches tall but it is fast-growing and can reach a width of 8 feet in a short period of time.
 The berries are also a good food source for winter birds.

 Heavenly bamboo is another evergreen plant that provides for seasonal interest.
 While it’s slow-growing to 3 or 4 feet, the new growth is characterized by fiery red highlights on green older leaves.

 If you’re lucky enough to get the flowers in the spring you can get a nice crop of berries in fall and winter.
 Keep in mind that Heavenly Bamboo can be susceptible to freezing if not protected, so it is best grown in milder winter climates.

 Witch hazel is not just a medicinal superhero but also an unusual shrub that adds blazing colour to the winter landscape.
 Flowers have wild coppery petals with dark eyes that look like pom-poms adorning the bare branches.
 These flowers are also fragrant, so plant witch hazel near entries and patios where you can enjoy them the most.

 In late winter this dogwood produces showy, small yellow flowers that brighten up an otherwise dreary landscape.
 You can prune it into an attractive low-branching, multi-stemmed shrub or a small (15 to 20 feet tall) garden tree.

 This cousin of holly only reaches 3 to 4 inches tall but it packs a punch with a full set of bright red ornamental berries in the winter.
 Not only are these berries perfect for cutting and adding to decorative holiday flower arrangements, but they also provide a good food source for winter birds.

-Thank you to Monrovia for helping me curate the plants for this list!
+Thank you to Monrovia for helping me curate the winter garden plants for this list!
 This post was not sponsored but I do love Monrovia’s plants.